bastienboutonnet/bastienboutonnet.com/content/posts/document-dbt-models-with-dbt-sugar.md

 ## Want to start using it?

-- dbt-sugar is currently able to talk to **Snowflake** and **Postgres** databases and is extensible to work for most other major databases (feel free to [get inlvoved if you have access to such other databases](#want-to-get-involved-in-the-development)).
+- dbt-sugar is currently able to talk to **Snowflake** and **Postgres** databases and is extensible to work with most other major databases (feel free to [get inlvoved if you have access to such other databases](#want-to-get-involved-in-the-development)).
-- dbt-sugar is **really easy to configure** as long as your dbt `profiles.yml` is set up and you have a dbt project running all you need to do is **add a minimal set of config options**, which we call `syrup` (cos it's sweet) that looks like this:
+- dbt-sugar is **really easy to configure** as long as your dbt `profiles.yml` is set up and you have a dbt project running.
+All you need to do is **add a minimal set of config options**, which we call `syrup` (cos it's sweet) that looks like this:

 ```yaml
 defaults: